 - Retail saw the highest number of loyalty program memberships from each generation (74.35% of Gen Z and 74.75% of Millennials), followed by grocery stores.

-- 68.65% of Millennials and 63.51% of Gen Z prefer to be notified via email with their loyalty points and rewards status.
+- 68.65% of Millennials and 63.51% of Gen Z prefer to be notified via email of their loyalty points and rewards status.

 - 33.72% of Millennials want member-only coupons/discounts followed by free shipping and free samples, with 17.33% valuing receipt scanning/codes on packs as important.
 Gen Z also ranked for the same top 3 components.